xfbs/tmux-rs/docs/index.md

 int get_addr();
 ```

-That explains why the value was incorrect, the C compiler was thinking a 4 byte int was returned not an 8 byte pointer.
+That explains why the value was incorrect!
+The C compiler was thinking a 4 byte int was returned not an 8 byte pointer.
 So the top 4 bytes were being truncated or ignored.
 The fix was as simple as adding the correct prototype to the C code
-and the compiler would generate the correct code for getting the return value.
+and the compiler would generate the correct code.

 ### Bug 2

-Again I noticed this bug after translating a trivial function which shouldn't have caused a bug.
+Again I noticed this bug after translating a trivial function which shouldn't have caused any issues.
 It was something like this:

 ```c
 void set_value(client* c) {